sandord/atarist-dev-resources/README.md

-# Atari ST Development Resources
+# Atari 16/32 bit Development Resources

-A collection of resources for developing software for the Atari ST series of computers.
+A collection of resources for developing software for the 16/32 bit Atari series of computers.

 ## Community